-Also, when using AWS, customers may not be familiar with their shared responsibility model, which dictates who is responsible for the maintenance of specific parts of security of your applications.
+Also, when using AWS, customers may not be familiar with their shared responsibility model, which dictates who is responsible for the maintenance of specific parts of the security of your applications.
 It can be easy for customers to forget about what they need to do on an on-going basis.
 By partnering with a managed service provider, they take on the responsibility of continuous monitoring and operations, so you don’t have to worry.
 That enables you the freedom to focus on your business and build impactful solutions.

 Additionally, if you choose to perform your cloud migration on your own, or with a vendor inexperienced in your technology, chances are the migration process will be inefficient and greatly escalate your project’s cost.
 The right hosting partner will perform all the troubleshooting and optimize your workload to ensure a successful and cost-efficient migration.

-With a successful migration, you can achieve peace of mind while eliminating CAPEX and reducing overall OPEX, there may be a cost savings as well but that is not guaranteed.
+With a successful migration, you can achieve peace of mind while eliminating CAPEX and reducing overall OPEX, there may be a cost-saving as well but that is not guaranteed.
 At CTG, we will work through a total cost of ownership model with you to see where you can leverage your existing assets and where you can easily migrate to an “as a service” model.
 The other most important factor is that cloud adoption enables you to achieve security and regulatory compliance.
 By simply engaging some cloud organizations you can become 90% to compliance by working through their assessment.
 Consider these attributes pull-through value items for your customers.
-If you’re selling licenses to your application, you can tout the strength, security and cost value, building more trust in your application throughout the marketplace.
+If you’re selling licenses to your application, you can tout the strength, security, and cost value, building more trust in your application throughout the marketplace.

 Corporate Technologies Group is vendor-agnostic.
 We have strategic partnerships with over 140 different Cloud, Security, VoIP, and WAN network service providers.
-We support clients from network design to implementation, post-installation support and remediation.
+We support clients from network design to implementation, post-installation support, and remediation.
 We can ensure your infrastructure is built to suit your business needs now and into the future.